elliotbeck/group-project-isfr/README.md

 Group project for the course: https://github.com/ipozdeev/it-skills-for-research

 We host the solutions to the homework assignments in the group project's folder homework in the midterm branch.
+The final project is hosted in the main branch.

 Team members:
 - Chongshuo Zhai